PierreBeaucoral/UNDERCANOPY/Climate finance estimation/Data/readme.md

 - **Role in Pipeline:**
   The raw project data is grouped by unique text and donor code.
 It serves as the foundation for extracting, filtering, and ultimately classifying projects as climate finance–relevant or not.

-### 2. Training Set for Climate Finance Classification
+### 2. Training Data for Climate Finance Classification
 - **File Path:**
   `Data/Estimation of Climate Finance/train_set.csv`
 - **Description:**